PrithvijRajesh/rag-study-bot/README.md

-# PDF Query Bot with Gemini AI
+# RAG Study Bot with Gemini AI

 This project allows you to upload a PDF, extract its text, embed the content using Sentence Transformers, store it in ChromaDB, and interactively query the document using Google's Gemini AI.